the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-We will be using RTL's `queryByText` instead of `getByText` function this time, because we are testing for a returned element not being there anymore.
-If we would test this with `getByText`, we would get an error, because the element wouldn't be found.
-But with `queryByText` we just get `null` if no element is there.
+Because we're testing for a returned element that is absent, this time we use RTL's `queryByText` instead of the `getByText` function.
+Using `getByText` in this instance would produce an error, because the element can't be found; but with `queryByText` the value just returns `null`.

-Again, we are using a regular expression `/Loading/` instead of a string `'Loading'`.
-If we would want to use a string, we would have to be explicit by using `'Loading ...'` instead of `'Loading'`.
-With a regular expression, we are not forced to provide the whole content of the string but just matching a part of it.
+Again, we're using a regular expression `/Loading/` instead of a string `'Loading'`.
+To use a string, we'd have to explicitly use `'Loading ...'` instead of `'Loading'`.
+With a regular expression, we don't need to provide the whole string, we just need to match a part of it.

-Next, we can assert whether our fetched data gets rendered as expected:
+Next, we can assert whether or not our fetched data gets rendered as expected:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~